U-g1N/DarkoMode/README.md

 ## Note

-ince rEFInd has no mechanism for a primary title, the title has been baked into the banner (background) file.
+Since rEFInd has no mechanism for a primary title, the title has been baked into the banner (background) file.
 A PSD file is provided containing both the raw background and the foreground title as seperate layers such that you can generate your own banner.png from that.
 Replace the file in `themes/DarkoMode/banner.png`

 The `banner.png` is at default 1920x1680.
 Please export the required resolution using the `banner.psd` file provided.